 If you believe you are eligible for Veterans Administration (VA) benefits, please contact the Financial Aid Office at your local campus.
-You may also get information on the SJVC programs that are approved for VA funding through the VA's WEAMS Institution Search tool: http://inquiry.vba.va.gov/weamspub/buildSearchInstitut ionCriteria.do.
-Type in San Joaquin Valley College for the Institution Name and then select your campus of interest to see a current list of approved programs.
+You may also get information on the SJVC programs that are approved for VA funding through the VA's WEAMS Institution Search tool: inquiry.vba.va.gov/weamspub/buildSearchInstitutionCriteria.do.
+Type in San Joaquin Valley College for the Institution Name, select "All Types" in the Program Type dropdown, and then select your campus of interest to see a current list of approved programs.